How to wire opto switches & opto switch boards in a FAST Neuron-controlled pinball machine¶

 How to wire random non-FAST opto boards¶

 There are several third-party opto boards on the market.
-Williams and Stern have had several different models over the years, and you can find originals and modern remakes from places like Marco, Pinball Life, Planetary Pinball, etc. Lots of people choose to use these in their machines and often wonder how to wire them.
-There are also lots of opto boards for drop target banks, troughs, and other pinball mechs you might want to use.
+Williams and Stern have made several different models over the years, and you can find originals and modern remakes from places like Marco, Pinball Life, Planetary Pinball, etc. You'll find all sorts of different opto boards for drop target banks, troughs, and other pinball mechs you might want to use.

 5v drop target opto board¶